Charles, marquis de Villette: Revolution

-During the French Revolution, Villette publicly burned his lettres de noblesse, wrote revolutionary articles in the Chronique de Paris, and put forth the proposal that Louis XVI of France should be stripped of most power but maintained as head of state.
+During the French Revolution, Villette publicly burned his lettres de noblesse, wrote revolutionary articles in the Chronique de Paris, and put forth the proposal that Louis XVI should be stripped of most power but maintained as head of state.
 In the rain of pamphlets which followed this advice, much was made of Villette's attraction to men.
 One pamphleteer vulgarized him as a man "unnatural" in all things.
 Another claimed that his own pamphlet, Les Enfants de Sodome à l'Assemblée Nationale, ou Députation de l'Ordre de la Manchette aux représentants de tous les ordres, actually came from the house of Villette, who was named as Grand Commander of an order of male lovers in this mocking call for gay rights.
-The attacks were answered on Villette's behalf by his illustrious friend, Anacharsis Cloots, a Dutchman hailed as "the Spokesman for the Human Race".
+The attacks were answered on Villette's behalf by his illustrious friend, Anacharsis Cloots, a man hailed as "the Spokesman for the Human Race".

-Villette was elected deputy to the National Convention by the départment of Seine-et-Oise in 1792.
+Villette was elected deputy to the National Convention by the département of Seine-et-Oise in 1792.
 He had the courage to condemn the September Massacres and to vote for the imprisonment only, and not for the death penalty, of Louis XVI (December 1792).
 He died in Paris the next year, and his seat in the Convention was taken by Antoine-Augustin Auger.

+He was a critic of Robespierre especially his use of proscription lists.
+On 27 December 1792 there appeared in Chronique de Paris his warning of the "looming menace of dictatorship along with his concern at the inertness of Paris citizens if the face of brutal initimidation."